The 15 Best Rock Albums Of 2019

 Four Of Arrows

 In the Wildwood Tarot deck, the Four of Arrows card represents deep anxiety and a need for reflection and solitude — an appropriate way to sum up the tumultuous years that led to Great Grandpa's second album.
 With band members now scattered thousands of miles apart, Four of Arrows sounds both loose-limbed and carefully considered, in songs that might seethe, jangle lightly or burst into chunky blasts of guitar.
-On "Bloom," singer Alex Menne uncorks a bracing and useful bit of perspective on getting out of your own head: "I get anxious on the weekends / When I feel I'm wasting time," she sings.
+On "Bloom," singer Alex Menne uncorks a bracing and useful bit of perspective on getting out of your own head: "I get anxious on the weekends / When I feel I'm wasting time," they sing.
 "But then I think about Tom Petty / And how he wrote his best songs when he was 39."
 Here's to sticking together through it all. —Stephen Thompson

 Jay Som